| | | | |

 Line up the middle of the tie with the middle of the back piece of the cardigan.
 “Sandwich” about 1/2 inch of the gathered edge in between the edges of the fabric tie.
 Pin securely in place.

-Start sewing the fabric tie on to the cardigan at the egde of the cardigan.
+Start sewing the fabric tie onto the cardigan at the edge of the cardigan.
 Sew all the way down the fabric tie almost to the end of the tie.

 Return to the edge of the cardigan where you began sewing and finish sewing the other side of the tie using the same procedure.

 That’s it!
 You’re done with the cardigan!
-If you sew one, I would love to see how it turns out!
-Pleas come back and share on my facebook page or flickr group!
+If you sew one, I’d love to see how it turns out!
+Please come back and share in my Facebook group or tag me on Instagram with #scatteredmompatterns.

 Leave a Reply